 The summer months are filled with hot and humid weather conditions.
 While it may be easier to handle the cooler temperatures in the northeast and west, the southeast portion of the state receives the warmest temperatures.
 The southeast portion of the area may receive temperatures in the mid to upper 90’s throughout the warmest months of the year.

-To ensure you are able to stay safe and comfortable, it’s important to invest in a central air conditioner along with continuous repairs, tune-ups, and maintenance.
+To ensure you are able to stay safe and comfortable, it’s important to invest in an energy-efficient central air conditioner along with continuous repairs, tune-ups, and maintenance.
 While an air conditioner is capable of making your home more pleasant, it may come at a high cost.
 To help you save money on your utility bills, we’ve summarized various ways to improve the efficiency of your air conditioner.

 1.)
 Open & Clean Your Vents

 An excellent way to enhance your air conditioner efficiency is to conduct regular inspections of the vents on the walls, floors, and ceilings in your home.
 First, check each supply and return vent to ensure it’s not covered with dirt, pet hair, or grime.
 These types of materials may be blocking the airflow in your home.
 This will negatively impact the efficiency of the the central air conditioner and require it to work harder to provide cold air and maintain the internal temperature of your enclosure.